noreaster24/employee-tracker/README.md

 ## How to Use
 * In the Terminal, run 'npm install'
-* Once all dependencies have downloaded, run 'node app.js'
+* Once all dependencies have downloaded, run 'npm start' or 'node app.js'
 * You will be met with a number of options.
 Select your preferred function and the Terminal will populate the desired information
 * The prompts should continue and you can view, add, or update the database
 * When finished, press Control/Command + 'C' to close the program